-Our faculty has made a commitment to incorporate the use of notebook computers into their classroom lectures, tests, presentations, laboratory experiences, and pharmacy clerkships.
-To this end, an Office of Information Technology and Learning Resources has been established within the School and support staff added to insure that all students receive the onsite help they may require to successfully use their notebook computers in all of their studies.
-Furthermore, specific health sciences classrooms have been or will be remodeled to accommodate the routine use of notebook computers in classroom lectures, presentations and small group activities.
+Our faculty has made a commitment to incorporate the use of laptop computers into their classroom lectures, tests, presentations, laboratory experiences, and pharmacy rotations.
+To this end, the Office of eLearning and Academic Technologies ensures all students receive assistance to successfully use their laptop computers in their studies.
+Furthermore, specific health sciences classrooms accommodate the routine use of laptop computers in classroom lectures, presentations and small group activities.